gilawa/docker-vernemq/README.md

 ## How to use this image

-Please note that this repository is used and tested currently with the docker method (#3).
+Please note that this repository is used and tested currently with the docker method (third section below).

 ### 1. (Removed)